insanitywholesale/home-infra/README.md

 The ones with the IPs fully written out are configured and running right now.

 ## Fundamentals
-NTP, DNS, PXE, FTP and APT cache.
+NTP, DNS, PXE and such.

 ### NTP
 .1